taahakh/crunch/README.md

 This is an on-going project.
 There will be bugs but overall, crunch carries out its default functionality.

-There are missing features and the current code base will be heavily reworked
+There are missing features and the current code base will be heavily reworked.

+### Request

--- Create Pool Manager
+- Create Pool Manager
--- SOCKS compatibility
+- SOCKS compatibility
--- Cookie implementation
+- Cookie implementation
---
+- Queue system (With chan?)
+- Replace http.Clients with http.Transport
+- Batch requests
+- Merge request module with crunch?
+- And more...

+### Traverse

+- Create proper parser
+- Optimise Search functions & Create default search function
+-
+- And more...

+Benchmarks and Tests need to be provided